-The typical cost to benefit ratio is 1:100!
-Yes that’s right, it’s not a typo, you really can expect a 100x return on investment in a matter of days!
+The typical cost-benefit ratio is in excess of 1:20!
+Yes that’s right, it’s not a typo, you really can expect a 20x return on investment in a matter of weeks!

 See our pricing page for the bundle options and more details.

 ScopeMaster was designed as a tool for estimating functional size.
-ScopeMaster can estimate functional size in both of the main ISO standards COSMIC Function Points and IFPUG Function Points also the IFPUG derivative: Simple Function Points.
-The ScopeMaster analysis engine interprets the functional intent of each user story, detects the typical data movements which is the functional size of each story from which it estimates the functional size.
+ScopeMaster can estimate functional size in the main ISO standards: COSMIC Function Points and IFPUG Function Points also the IFPUG derivative: Simple Function Points.
+The ScopeMaster analysis engine interprets the functional intent of each user story, detects the typical data movements which is the functional size of each story from which it then estimates the functional size.

-This is very valuable on software projects because, functional size is the most significant factors in determining cost and schedule.
+Knowing the size is very valuable on software projects because, functional size is one of the most significant factors in determining cost and schedule.
 It is also the most reliable and consistent way of measuring software endeavours.

-Independent comparative tests have shown ScopeMaster can estimate the functional size in COSMIC function points to within 20% of a manually derived size measurement.
+Independent comparative tests have shown that ScopeMaster can estimate the functional size in COSMIC function points to within 15% of a manually derived size measurement.
 This level of accuracy represents a leap forward for the industry.
-ScopeMaster can do the sizing work in seconds or minutes that would normally take hours or days to do manually.
+ScopeMaster can do the sizing work in seconds o that would normally take hours or days to do manually.
 Precision of estimates by ScopeMaster in IFPUG or SiFP is lower, not because of ScopeMaster, but because of the general approach to sizing by the different methodologies.

-For medium to large organisations seeking to do a better job on software projects, ScopeMaster is a software requirements analyser that solves the problems of poor quality requirements, it also reduces time wasted on Agile planning poker providing an objective size for user stories.
+For organisations seeking to do a better job on software projects, ScopeMaster is a software requirements analyser that solves the problems of poor quality requirements, it also reduces time wasted on Agile planning poker providing an objective size for user stories.
 Unlike all other software tools, ScopeMaster analyses the text of requirements to find defects and estimate size before the coding has started, resulting in less rework and shorter timelines.